eugolana/juncture/README.md

 ####Edit page markup/css####
 *warning* this could add a page which does not conform to the expected behavior.
 To be safe ensure there are link elements labeled 'childA' and 'childB', and that 'getMyChild' is called on each, and that it sends the current page address as the first argument

+1. Ensure you have an ethereum account with funds (currently on the Ropsten testnet)
-1. clone this repo
+2. Clone this repo
-2. make edits to the contents of 'page/'
+3. Make edits to the contents of 'page/'
-3. run 'ipfs add -r page'
+4. Run 'ipfs add -r page'
-4. copy the returned top level ipfs address ('added [ipfs hash starting "Qm"') page
+5. Copy the returned top level ipfs address ('added [ipfs hash starting "Qm"') page
-5. send 'addPage' request to the Juncture contract, with the arguments (yourHash, parentHash, childno) where childno is 0 for left and 1 for right
+6. Send 'addPage' request to the Juncture contract, with the arguments (yourHash, parentHash, childno) where childno is 0 for left and 1 for right